How Minimally Disruptive Medicine is happily disrupting health care

 by Carolyn Thomas @HeartSisters

-Thus, a circle that began with me sitting in a 2008 training audience was completed as I became one of the presenters onstage in front of an audience of cardiologists at a Mayo medical conference on women’s heart disease.
-(Thank you Drs.
+Thus, a circle that began with me sitting in that 2008 training audience of 45 women (ages 31-71, all of us heart patients) was completed on my second trip as I became one of the presenters onstage – this time in front of an audience of cardiologists! – at a Mayo Clinic medical conference on Heart Disease in Women (Thank you Drs.
 Hayes, Mulvagh and Gulati for your persistent invitations!)
-But long before I took the stage last weekend, I’d been invited to come to Rochester a day earlier to meet with some pretty amazing Mayo staff.
+But long before I took the stage that weekend, I’d been invited to come to Rochester a day earlier to meet with some pretty amazing Mayo staff.
 Continue reading “How Minimally Disruptive Medicine is happily disrupting health care”

 Coronary Microvascular Disease: a “trash basket diagnosis”?